November 2024 Newsletter

 New York, NY

-NOVEMBER 2, 2024 To AUGUST 20, 2025
+November 2, 2024 To August 20, 2025

 Photo provided by the Smithsonian Cooper Hewitt Museum

-My vitrine assemblage, “AFRICANA/AMERICANA, 2024,” is featured, along with fellow BADG members, in the current Making Home—Smithsonian Design Triennial at the Cooper Hewitt Smithsonian Design Museum’s Library in New York City.
+My vitrine assemblage, “AFRICANA/AMERICANA, 2024,” is featured, along with fellow BADG members, in the current “Making Home—Smithsonian Design Triennial” at the Cooper Hewitt Smithsonian Design Museum’s Library in New York City.
 This exhibition explores how design shapes the physical and emotional realities of home across the U.S., its territories, and Tribal Nations.
 Featuring 25 site-specific installations, this year’s Triennial delves into the many ways in which homes are built, reimagined, and experienced.
 The full exhibit is installed throughout the historic Andrew and Louise Carnegie Mansion.

 My contribution in the Library engages with the exhibition’s themes, particularly reflecting on how home spaces shape and have shaped my cultural narratives and individual experiences.
-As a bookworm, who paid part of my college costs working in the school library, and whose first job out of college was working in the city library, books have exerted a huge influence, opening doors to both ancient and contemporary worlds that I could never have inhabited physically.
-I've prominently showcased my first edition copy of The 1619 Project by Ms. Nikole Hannah-Jones (a book that blew open my mind sharing our hidden histories in this country).
-Also there are other books that have educated me and/or inspired my visions, along with some that feature my designs.
-Filled with other objects significant to my life, they serve as inspirations or elements for my furniture designs.
+As a bookworm from an early age, when I learned to read by memorizing all my favorite books that my older sister would read to me at bedtime, who paid part of my college tuition working in the school library and whose first job out of college was working in the City Library, books have exerted a huge influence, opening doors to both ancient and contemporary worlds that I could not inhabit physically.

 MARTIN HOUSE RESIDENCY